laubscher-lab/PDL-framework/PDL_context.md

 - Key Numerical Values (if new results)
 - Epistemic Status Summary (new theorems)
 - Open Problems (mark resolved, add new)
-- Dependency Map (new layers or connections if needed)
+- Dependency Map (new layers or connections)
 - Next Actions (reprioritise)

 **LaTeX conventions (established Session 16, applies to all documents):**
 - No spurious mid-sentence line breaks in .tex source
 - British English throughout
-- Complete .bib bibliography as a separate file
+- Complete .bib bibliography as a separate file with Author_Year citation keys
 - theorem, proof, definition, conjecture, openproblem, resolvedproblem environments
-- Epistemic status table in each document
+- Epistemic status table in each document — colonnes à largeur fixe p{} pour éviter débordement
 - Numbered open problems
 - Abstracts: context → problem → key result with numerical values → consequence in chain
 - Bibliography style: \bibliographystyle{unsrt} with \usepackage[numbers]{natbib}
-  for large mono-author corpora (plainnat overflows the alphabet at 27+ entries)
+- All external links in HTML: target="_blank" rel="noopener"

-*All references in this document use the Zenodo canonical numbering (D01–D46 + D10a, D16a, D16b, DN, DM, D01F, D20F).*
+*All references in this document use the Zenodo canonical numbering (D01–D47 + D10a, D16a, D16b, DN, DN-fr, DM, D01F, D20F).*